telerik/kendo-ui-builder/docs/views/login.md

 # Login View

+system view
+some of its properties can be edited vie the property grid (tollbar on the right, there are exposed the ones that can be changed)

 The Login view, together with the Landing Page view, is built-in and is initially available as part of the Application Module.

 ## Suggested Links